When watching this video, please display subtitles in each language.

-The first half is about the operation and selection of the layer palette, and the second half is about the color correction layer.
+The first half is about layer palette operations and selection ranges, and the second half is about tonal correction layers.

-Although it is a simple content, it is important knowledge regardless of level, from beginners to veterans, so please have a look.
+The contents are plain, but it is important knowledge regardless of the level, from beginners to veterans, so please take a look.

-I have added subtitles for each language of the video, so please have a look if you like. . .
+I added subtitles for each language of the video, so please take a look if you like. .

-However, I think that this TIPS is easy to understand just by this TIPS without watching the video.
+However, I think that this TIPS is easy to understand even without watching the video.

-1. Operation of layer palette [Hand tool] is convenient
+1. Layer palette operation [Hand tool] is convenient

-If you have a lot of layers in the layer palette, you have to scroll with the mouse and move the bar with the pen, which is difficult.
+If there are many layers in the layer palette, scrolling with the mouse or moving the bar with the pen is a hassle.

 Actually, the layer palette can be moved with the [Hand tool] that appears by pressing the [Space] key.

-All you have to do is drag the wide orange part of the layer palette with the Hand Tool, so you no longer have to switch the pen to the mouse and scroll with the wheel, or carefully pinch and move the thin bar with the pen.
+All you have to do is drag the wide orange part of the layer palette with the [Hand tool], so you don't have to switch from the pen to the mouse and use the wheel to scroll, or carefully pinch the thin bar with the pen to move it.

-If you want to find out where the layer is on the screen, press [Ctrl] and [Shift] together and use the [Layer Selection Tool] to enclose the part you are looking for on the campus and you will find it immediately like this.
+If you want to find out where the layer on the screen is, press [Ctrl] and [Shift] together and use the [Layer selection tool] to enclose the part of the canvas you are looking for.
 You can.

-This tool is also useful for finding garbage on campus.
+This tool is also useful for finding trash on campus.

 3. Display only one layer

-When you want to display only one layer or folder, you can display only that layer like this by clicking the eye mark on the layer palette while holding down [Alt].
+When you want to display only one layer or folder, you can display only that layer by clicking the eye mark in the layer palette while pressing [Alt].

-To return it, click [Alt] the eye mark again in the same way.
+To return, click [Alt] on the eye mark in the same way.

 4. Switching to tools related to screen display

-It's not directly related to the layer palette, but here are some other tools you should know about viewing.
+Although it is not directly related to the layer palette, I will introduce other tools that you should know about display.

-While holding down the Spacebar, you can temporarily switch to Hand Tools and drag the screen.
+While holding down the [Space] key, it will temporarily switch to the [Hand tool] and you can drag the screen.

-If you hold down [Ctrl] and drag with [Space], it will temporarily switch to the [Rotate Tool] and you can rotate the screen.
+If you hold down [Shift] while dragging with [Space], you can temporarily switch to the [Rotation tool] and rotate the screen.

-If you hold down [Shift] and drag with [Space], it will temporarily switch to [Zoom Tool] and you can zoom the screen.
+If you hold down [Ctrl] and drag with [Space], you can temporarily switch to the [Zoom Tool] and zoom the screen.

-It is convenient to register [Reset Rotation/ Flip] in [Rotate/ Flip] in the [View] menu as a shortcut.
+It is convenient to register [Reset Rotation/Mirror] under [Rotate/Mirror] in the [View] menu as a shortcut.

-It is also convenient to register [Left / Right Flip] of [Rotate/ Flip] in the [View] menu as a shortcut.
+It is convenient to register [Horizontal flip] of [Rotate/Mirror] in the [View] menu as a shortcut.

-It is often used to check the balance between left and right.
+It is often used when checking the balance between left and right.

-Temporary switching of these tools is recommended because you don't have to move the pen or viewpoint from where you are drawing, so you don't get distracted every time you operate the screen.
+Temporarily switching between these tools is recommended because you don't have to move the pen or viewpoint from where you are drawing, so you won't be distracted every time you operate the screen.

-Supplement ・Difference in display area depending on monitor resolution
+Supplement ・Difference in display area due to monitor resolution

 This is a supplement about the layer palette.
-About the layer palette and monitor resolution.
+It's about the layer palette and monitor resolution.

-The upper image is the screen of the FHD 1920 x 1080 monitor, and the lower image is the screen of the WQHD (2K) 2560 x 1440 monitor.
-Both campus zooms are comparisons under the same conditions.
+The upper image is the FHD 1920 x 1080 monitor screen, and the lower image is the WQHD (2K) 2560 x 1440 monitor screen.
+Both campus zooms are comparisons in the same state.

-Notice the difference in the size of the layer palette and the display area of the campus.
+Notice the difference in the size of the display area of the layer palette and canvas.

-WQHD can display more on the screen, so you don't have to move the layer palette, zoom or move the campus less often.
+WQHD can display more on the screen, so you can move the layer palette and zoom the canvas less often.

-So, if you can afford it, I recommend WQHD, 4K monitors and LCD tablets.
+So, if you can afford it, I recommend a WQHD or 4K monitor or LCD tablet.

-Here are some ways to make a selection from a layer.
+Here are some ways to create selections from layers.

-In some cases, you can make a selection faster than using the automatic selection tool, so try using it as it will save you time when applying tones or making masks, so please try using them.
+In some cases, these can be used to create a selection faster than using the automatic selection tool, so you can save time when applying tones or making masks, so please try using them.

 5-2.
-Add another layer's selection to the selection.
+Add the selection of another layer to the selection.

 If you hold down [Ctrl] and [Shift] and click the thumbnail of another layer,

-You can add another layer's selection to the original layer's selection.
+You can add the selection of another layer to the selection of the original layer.

 Also, if you hold down [Ctrl] and [Alt] and click the thumbnail of another layer,

-You can remove the selection of another layer from the selection of the original layer.
+You can erase the selection of another layer from the selection of the original layer.

 5-3.
-Select the shared part between the selection and another layer
+Select the shared area between the selection and another layer

-Supplementally, this is like a die-cut cookie dough,
+Supplementally, this is like a cookie dough die cut,

-It is a function to cut out the shape of the clicked layer from the original selection range.
+This function cuts out the shape of the clicked layer from the original selection.

-It can also be said to be a function that erases the selection range other than the clicked layer.
+It can be said that it is a function that erases the selection area other than the clicked layer.

-Here, the selection range other than the common part with the black layer is deleted from the original selection range.
+Here, the selection area other than the common area with the black layer is erased from the original selection area.

-If you click [Ctrl] + [Shift] + [Alt] in the same way for another layer,
+If you click [Ctrl] + [Shift] + [Alt] on another layer in the same way,

 Furthermore, you can select only the shared part.

-Here, the selection range other than the common part with the red layer is deleted from the original selection range.
+Here, the selection area other than the common area with the red layer is erased from the original selection area.

 5-4.
-Create a selection from a solid fill layer and a gradient layer
+Create a selection from the solid layer and gradient layer

-When selecting from a solid layer or a gradation layer,
+When making a selection from a solid layer or gradation layer,

-6. Solid color / change the color of the gradation layer
+6. Changing the color of the solid/gradation layer

-You can change the color of the solid fill layer and the one or two gradation layer by playing with the color slider with the object tool while selecting the layer.
+You can change the color of the solid layer and the 1-2 color gradation layer by selecting the layer and using the object tool to change the color slider.

-This is convenient because you don't have to make color corrections by editing each time.
+It is convenient because there is no need to make color corrections in each edit.

-You can copy the same mask like this by dragging and dropping the mask to another layer while holding down [Alt].
+You can copy the same mask by dragging and dropping it onto another layer while pressing [Alt].

-It is convenient because you do not have to make a selection many times.
+It is convenient because you do not have to make a selection range many times.

-Clipping will give similar results if the layers are close together.
+Clipping produces similar results if the layers are close together.

-You can get the same result by putting the layers in the same folder and masking the folders.
+You can get the same result by putting the layers in the same folder and masking the folder.

-Not only the mask but also the ruler can be copied in the same way by dragging [Alt].
+Not only masks but also rulers can be copied in the same way by [Alt] dragging.

-Also, if you put the layers in the same folder and attach a ruler to the folder, the ruler will be applied to all the layers in the folder.
+Also, if you put layers in the same folder and attach a ruler to the folder, the ruler will be applied to all layers in the folder.

-8. Use the boundary effect "edge" to finish the illustration
+8. Use the border effect "Border" to finish the illustration

-Next is the border of the layer boundary effect.
+Next is the edge of the layer's border effect.

-I explained how to use it in manga, line drawings, vector layers and onomatopoeia in the previous video, so please have a look there if you like.
+I explained how to use cartoons, line drawings, vector layers and onomatopoeia in my previous videos, so please take a look if you like.

 This time, I will introduce an example of how to use it in an illustration.

-By the way, this time, after attaching the border, I added the lines of the hands, headphones, collar of the jacket, etc. with a pen so that they match the thickness of the border of the outline.
-The image above is after retouching.
-It's easy to add a border with the touch of a button, but if you don't add it, the line thickness will be different and it will look bad, so you shouldn't cut corners like this.
+By the way, this time, after adding the borders, I added the lines of the hands, headphones, jacket collar, etc. with a pen so that they match the thickness of the borders of the outline.
+The image above is after editing.
+It's easy to add borders with a single button, but if you don't add touches, the thickness of the lines will be uneven and it won't look good.

-If you put the illustration folder in the folder again and add a border to the folder, you can double the border.
-Here, a white border is attached to the outside of the original black outline.
+If you put the illustration folder in the folder again and add a border to the folder, you can make the border double.
+Here, a white border is added to the outside of the original black outline.

-If you put the illustration folder in the folder again and add a border to the folder, you can make the border triple.
-This time, I wanted to make it pop and cute overall, so I added a pink border.
-The border color can be changed from [Border color] on the layer property palette.
+Furthermore, if you put the illustration folder in the folder again and add a border to the folder, you can make the border triple.
+This time, I wanted to make it pop and cute, so I added a pink border.
+The border color can be changed from [Border color] in the layer property palette.

-If you make it clear with a slightly black edge, or make it clear with a white edge,
+If you make it a little bit clearer with a black border, or make it clearer with a white border,

-However, pay attention to the difference between the outline and the original line drawing, and make additions and adjustments if necessary.
+However, pay attention to the difference between the outline and the original line drawing, and make corrections and adjustments if necessary.

 9-1.
-How to use the color tone correction layer
+How to use the tonal correction layer

-[Tone correction layer] is a layer that applies various tonal corrections to the layers below it.
-Unlike [Tone Correction] in the [Edit] menu, the original layer can be left as it is without being processed, and it can be edited again as many times as you like.
-You can also check the difference from the original state by hiding the layer.
+[Tonal Correction Layer] is a layer that applies various tonal corrections to the layers below it.
+Unlike [Tonal Correction] in the [Edit] menu, the original layer can be left as it is without processing, and it is characterized by being able to edit again and again.
+If you hide the layer, you can also check the difference from the original state.

-[Color tone correction layer] can be created from [New color tone correction layer] in the [Layer] menu.
+A [Tonal Correction Layer] can be created from [New Tonal Correction Layer] in the [Layer] menu.

 9-2.
 Color balance